EmerisHQ/Emeris-Airdrop/README.md

 -  End Date of Airdrop
 -  Snapshot date & blockheght
 -  API for eligibility checking.
 We will send through wallet address and please return claimable amount if eligible.
 And whether user has claimed or not
 -  Claim Process (If the project is claimable directly within Emeris, include the exact message type for users.
 If the claim requires redirection to an external site, add in the URL)
+       -  Autodrop or not
+       -  Claim on emeris or not
+       -  Do all actions to claim 100% or each action unlocks certain %

 For information that is still to be confirmed, put **TBC**. <br/>
 **Bolded Fields** are mandatory.